 The Great Books Homeschool Program is a nursery-though-12th grade curriculum for home education.
 It is complete – including all subjects, books, guides and tests needed, for all grades.
 Optional services for enrolled students include grading, transcript maintenance, online literature discussion classes and the finest online resources (such as Encyclopaedia Britannica and the Oxford Dictionary).

 IT SAVES LOTS OF MONEY: Private four-year colleges now cost approximately $25,000 per year, $100,000 for a degree (= about $750-800 per credit hour).
 The Great Books Program high school credit track is only about $995 per year, or $83 per credit hour ($75 with early enrollment discount through July 5th).
-The college credit track costs only $2,950 per year, or $249 per credit hour (only $221 with early enrollment discount through July 5th)
+The college credit track costs only $2,950 per year, or $249 per credit hour.

 IT IS AFFORDABLE FOR FAMILIES: The Great Books Academy Payment Plan will reserve a seat in the class of your choosing for only 10% down.
-The other 90% is payable in 9 monthly installments of 10% each, beginning September 1, 2012.
+The other 90% is payable in 9 monthly installments of 10% each.
 For the high school credit track that is only $99 down, and $99 each month, beginning September 1, through May.
 For the college track, that is only $295 down, and $295 per month, September through May.
 The Great Books Academy offers a generous 50% tuition reduction for all other siblings (may not be combined with other discounts).

 A NUMBER OF STATES WILL PAY FOR THE GREAT BOOKS PROGRAM: Certain charter schools in CA, WA, ID, AK, HI, OK, MA and Canada will pay for part or all of the Great Books Program. http://www.greatbooksacademy.org/curriculum/charter-schools/